CtrlK

 Specificity

 Lists multiple specific concrete actions: create, scaffold, build, fix, improve, benchmark, optimize skills.
-Also details the full workflow including structured interview, SKILL.md + tile.json scaffolding, linting, CLI pipeline, eval run, and benchmark logging.
+Also details the full workflow steps including structured interview, SKILL.md + tile.json scaffolding, linting, CLI pipeline, eval run, and benchmark logging.

 3 / 3